"When you are looking for information...

 - Historiographical research of LGBTQIA books & subject headings.

 After giving up 3-piece pinstripe suits that he acquired during his banking career, Gary has been expanding his collection of suspenders as his personal fashion statement regarding "dressing for success".
-In his free time, Gary listens to local public radio stations, while his television viewing centers on crime investigations & courtroom dramas.
+In his free time, Gary listens to local public radio stations, while his television viewing centers on criminal investigations & courtroom dramas.
 Food wise, he enjoys cooking from scratch, particularly if he is invited to a potluck dinner.
 Gary grew up in a family that emphasized volunteerism with nonprofits and community groups as well as civic engagement with legislative systems.
 Lately, he has channeled those interests by spending time with a cooperative electric utility, a religious congregation, and an LGBTQIA organization.